takumib/cpsc210-labs/labs/lab8/lab8.md

 #### Enhancement: condition compilation

 The C preprocesser can also be used as a helpful debugging tool for turning on (or off) your debugging print statements.
-That is, rather simply erasing or commenting out your debug statements when finished, you can simply wrap the call
+That is, rather simply erasing or commenting out your debug statements when finished, you can simply wrap the call.

 The C preprocessor can be more helpful than just for excluding certain header files.
 We can also use the C preprocessor to debug our program by providing additional preprocessor commands inside of our program.
 We can use this for simple testing, but not recommended as a final solution for handin.

 ### Part #4: compiling with make